albertodemichelis/squirrel/doc/source/reference/api/virtual_machine.rst

     :param HSQUIRRELVM friendvm: a friend VM
     :param SQInteger initialstacksize: the size of the stack in slots(number of objects)
     :returns: a pointer to the new VM.
     :remarks: By default the roottable is shared with the VM passed as first parameter.
-The new VM lifetime is bound to the "thread" object pushed in the stack and behave like a normal squirrel object.
+The new VM lifetime is bound to the "thread" object pushed in the stack and behave like a normal quirrel object.

 creates a new vm friendvm of the one passed as first parmeter and pushes it in its stack as "thread" object.